-The Law Office of Doug Goyen represents people who have been injured in car accidents.
+The Law Office of Doug Goyen is a law office that represents people who have been injured in car accidents.
 We seek compensation for accidents-related injuries, including physical impairment.
-If you have been physically harmed as a result of someone else’s negligence, you are entitled to compensation for your injuries.
-Call our office today to learn more about your legal options.
+If you need a physical impairment accident lawyer, and have been injured as a result of someone else’s negligence, call our office today to learn more about your legal options.
 We will begin working on your case right away.
 For a free consultation, call (972) 599 4100.

 PHYSICAL IMPAIRMENT AS A RESULT OF AUTO ACCIDENTS